FarhanAdka/RekapObatPKM/README.md

 **Tech Stack:** PHP, Laravel, XAMPP, MYSQL, Mazer Admin Dashboard Template

-**My Contribution:**
+**Key Features:**
-* Developed the stock management feature, including adding, reducing, and updating stock, as well as generating stock reports in Excel format.
+* **Dashboard**, including stock condition (nearly runs out/ expired)
-* Developed the transaction management feature, including adding, reducing, and updating drug transactions, as well as generating medicine transaction reports in Excel format.
+* **Stock management**, including adding, reducing, and updating stock, as well as generating stock reports in Excel format.
-* Conducted unit and integration testing to ensure proper functionality.
+* **Transaction management**, including adding, reducing, and updating drug transactions, as well as generating medicine transaction reports in Excel format.

 **Challenges and Solutions:**
 * Addapted the system to existing computer hardware.
 The solution involved using a development framework version that was easily integrated.